indico/indico-user-docs/docs/conferences/papers/peer_reviewing.md

     The content and layout reviewer columns in the email notification settings are only visible if the corresponding process is enabled.

 Here is a screenshot of what an announcement may look like.
-The announcement editor supports basic styles (via Markdown) and you can also embed images using a link.
+The announcement editor supports basic styles via Markdown.
+You can also embed images using a link.

 ![](../../assets/papers/peer_reviewing/announcement.png)

 #### Setting up reviewing teams

-Before you can assign papers to reviewers and judges, it is necessary to set up the reviewing teams.
+Before you can assign papers to reviewers and judges, it is necessary to set up reviewing teams.
-This essentially designates who has the right to review and/or judge a paper.
+These designate who has the right to review and/or judge a paper.

-To start, click on the _Teams_ button next to _Reviewing teams_.
+To get started, click on the _Teams_ button next to _Reviewing teams_.

 ![](../../assets/papers/peer_reviewing/teams.png)